jessicamacAL36/friday-11am-group-2/use-cases/UC04-top-n-global-countries.md

 3. The Analyst has appropriate permissions (assumed by the system boundary).

 **Success End Condition:**
-The System displays the complete Country Report (Code, Name, Continent, Region, Population, Capital) for all countries, correctly ordered by Population (descending).
+The System displays the complete Country Report (Code, Name, Continent, Region, Population, Capital) for the specified region, correctly ordered by Population (descending).

 **Failed Condition:**
-The System displays an error message (e.g., "Database connection failed," "No data found") and returns to the report menu.
+The System displays an error message (e.g., "Invalid Region name," "Database connection failed") and returns to the report menu.

 ### Main Success Scenario